30 AWESOME Things To Do at Lake Louise in Summer

 If you want to continue on even further past Lake Agnes and the Little Beehive, head for the summit of Mount Saint Piran.
 The trail follows along the Little Beehive trail until it veers off 400m from the summit of the Little Beehive.
 You follow a signed path through the thinning forest until you reach the alpine out of the tree line.

 From there, it’s a beaten path or cairns through rock fields and scree.
-It’s not a technical challenge, but it does require some solid physical stamina.
-Once you reach its summit, you’re rewarded with some stellar views over the area as you can see the Waputik Icefield to the North.
+It’s not a technical challenge but requires some solid physical stamina.
+Once you reach its summit, you’re rewarded with stellar views over the area as you can see the Waputik Icefield to the North.

-It’s a sharp departure from the busy throngs of crowds down at Lake Louise as only a few complete the hike.
-You also get to claim you summited a peak in the Canadian Rockies.
+It’s a sharp departure from the busy throngs of crowds down at Lake Louise as only a few complete the hike a day.
+Once at the top, you get to claim you summited a peak in the Canadian Rockies.
 Out of all the Lake Louise hikes, Mount Saint Piran has the best views, in my opinion.

 Scramble Devil’s Thumb

-While physically, Devil’s Thumb is not much harder than the Big Beehive, the Devil’s Thumb is classified as a scramble.
-Albeit a straightforward one and a great place to start for the adventurous to test their skills.
+While physically, Devil’s Thumb is not much harder than the Big Beehive, it is classified as a scramble—albeit a straightforward one and a great place to start for the adventurous to test their skills.

 From the Big Beehive hike, this trail departs from the path to the overlook and heads along the ridge and then up a gully to the top of Devil’s Thumb.
 It’s an excellent choice for the adventurous looking for something more out of their Lake Louise hikes.